mfilitu/DISProj/README.md

 >$ pip install -r requirements.txt

 ## Database init
-1. Set your own database in the __init__.py file and let us handle the rest.
+1. Set your own database in the __init__.py file on line 14 and let us handle the rest.

 ## Running flask
 $ python3 run.py